Frequently Asked Questions (F.A.Q.s)

 There is no substitute for experience!
 Your instructor can advise when you are ready for the practical test.

 Note: learning to drive is an individual activity.
-It does not serve any purpose to compare your rate of progress with another DTAL student, there are far too many variables to make a meaningful comparison.
+It does not serve any purpose to compare your rate of progress with another DriveSafe student, there are far too many variables to make a meaningful comparison.

 | Go to Top of Page | Return to Index |